 Allow time for the new plaster to dry thoroughly before tiling.

 Don’t try to tile over old wallpaper.
 It must be removed, and any smooth or shiny surfaces should be scratched with a knife and/or coarse sand/wet and dry paper so the adhesive has something to ‘key’ to.
-Check out my article on how to prepare interior walls before decorating.
+Check out this article on how to prepare interior walls before decorating.